 In my most recent research in urban Norway, I examine how large-scale processes like urbanization, transnational migration, and climate change are reshaping the Norwegian welfare state and understandings of the bonds that hold Norwegian society together.
-I am currently working on adapting my PhD dissertation into a book about language and the politics of belonging in a multicultural and multilingual neighborhood in central Oslo.
+I am currently working on adapting my PhD thesis into a book about language and the politics of belonging in a multicultural and multilingual neighborhood in central Oslo.

 I have also conducted research on the politics of regional languages in France, specifically Occitan.